 6. BombSquad VR

-It’s a fast action game from Eric Froemling, a computer-graphics genius from San Francisco.
+It’s a fast action VR game from Eric Froemling, a computer-graphics genius from San Francisco.

 How it works: This is a great arcade game where you need to avoid bombs, capture flags, and other obstacles.
 Competitive spirit held up high, as you can play with up to eight players going from one level to another.
 User reviews point out a similarity to Super Mario but ‘with explosions’.
-With the app comes a regular version unlocker, meaning you can play the non-VR version as well.
+With this VR app comes a regular version unlock option, meaning you can play the non-VR version as well.

 User tip: BombSquad VR requires an external controller to play.
 You can use the app on another device, but you need a hardware game-pad.
 Moreover, app is quite demanding on hardware – make sure your device runs the regular version of BombSquad before trying BombSquad VR.